projecttacoma/measure-repository/README.md

 # Measure Repository

 A prototype implementation of a [FHIR Measure Repository Service](http://hl7.org/fhir/us/cqfmeasures/measure-repository-service.html) and associated frontend application.
+The Measure Repository Service is a specific case of the more general [Artifact Repository Service](https://hl7.org/fhir/uv/crmi/artifact-repository-service.html#artifact-repository-service) that supports measures and libraries that exist in the CRMI Artifact Lifecycle as [CRMIShareableMeasure](https://hl7.org/fhir/uv/crmi/StructureDefinition-crmi-shareablemeasure.html) and [CRMIShareableLibrary](https://hl7.org/fhir/uv/crmi/StructureDefinition-crmi-shareablelibrary.html) artifacts.
 This repository is a monorepo that consists of:

 - [Measure Repository Service](https://github.com/projecttacoma/measure-repository/blob/main/service/README.md)
   - Implements portions of the [FHIR Measure Repository Service](http://hl7.org/fhir/us/cqfmeasures/measure-repository-service.html) specification